INDIA TEMPLES

 Outside was a big crowd relaxing after the ordeal.
 Everyone admired the gilded gold roof of the temple.

 Open 22 hours/day, an average of 60,000 pilgrims come daily.
 But this was December 27 and most of India was on holiday.
 200,000 blissed-out folks saw him on my day.
-I can’t imagine it at its busiest when 500,000 visit.
+I can’t imagine it when 500,000 visit.
 I guess it was worth it – certainly, it was amazing to see so many devoted people never complaining.
 Not surprisingly, I was the only Westerner I saw.
 Temple staff number 12,000 and the town has hundreds of apartment buildings.

 Disorientated by the wandering route of the cage and intermediary buildings, I got lost trying to find my pack, but made it down to Tirumala by 6:30.
 Then I had a four-hour bus to Chennai (formally called Madras, pop 10 million,), the fourth largest city in India and, the capital of Tamil Nadu.
 I had only a small glass of chai and the biscuits I bought through the chain link fence to eat all day.
 It was late, I could only find a grungy room and stayed awake most of the night with mosquitoes.

-SRI PADMANABHASWAMY TEMPLE Trivandrum (900,000), the capital of Kerala.
+SRI PADMANABHASWAMY TEMPLE, Trivandrum (900,000), the capital of Kerala.
 The temple is 30 m high with a 7-tiered gateway tower.
 The principal deity is Padmanabhaswamy, a form of Vishnu enshrined in the “Anantashayana” posture, engaged in eternal yogic sleep on his serpent mount, Shesha.
 In the inner sanctum, closed to non-Hindus, the reclining Panmanabha reclines on a serpent made from 10,000 stones brought by an elephant from Nepal.
 The 6-metre-long solid gold statue makes this the richest temple in the world.

 The Padmanabhaswamy temple treasure is a collection of valuable objects including gold thrones, crowns, coins, statues and ornaments, diamonds and other precious stones.
 There are at least six underground vaults designated A, B, C, D, E and F. Vault B has not been opened since at least the 1880s.
 C, D, E, and F, are in the custody of the temple priests. and are opened at least eight times every year, some of the contents stored in them are routinely taken out for use on special ceremonial occasions.
 Vault A contains baskets, earthen pots, and copper pots scattered everywhere all containing valuable objects.